Target Free Days

 Sunday, February 1, 2015

-Oral traditions kept early African American history alive amongst its people.
-Master storytellers will continue the traditions and share tales of strength and inspiration.
-Activity stations will offer the opportunity to create story quilt squares and corn husk dolls.
+Enjoy lively music by Jazzy Ash and her band and learn the contribution jazz music made to the music world.
+Oral traditions kept early African American history alive amongst its people- visitors will have the opportunity to create story quilt squares and corn husk dolls.

 Sunday, March 1, 2015